-CHICAGO, April 7, 2014 /PRNewswire/ -- Today, Zacks Equity Research discusses the Publishing, including New York Times Company (NYSE: NYT-Free Report), Gannett Co.
+CHICAGO, Jan.
+2, 2014 /PRNewswire/ -- Today, Zacks Equity Research discusses the Publishing , including New York Times Company (NYSE: NYT-Free Report), Gannett Co.
 Inc. (NYSE: GCI-Free Report), McClatchy Company (NYSE: MNI-Free Report) and Journal Communications, Inc. (NYSE: JRN-Free Report).

-The U.S. publishing industry has long been grappling with sinking advertising revenue, and the global economic downturn only worsened the situation.
-The downturn in the publishing industry, which has been going on for the last few years now, came in the wake of declining print readership as more readers choose to get free online news, thereby making the print-advertising model increasingly under pressure.
+The U.S. publishing industry has long been grappling with sinking advertising revenue, and the global economic meltdown has only worsened the situation.
+The downturn in the publishing industry, which has been going on for the last few years now, came in the wake of declining print readership as more readers choose to get free online news, thereby making the print-advertising model increasingly irrelevant.

 Changing consumer preferences and the advent of new and innovative technologies have been altering the way news is read and offered.
 Readers now have more choices to collect and read articles and news through devices such as netbooks, tablets or other hand-held devices.

 These have been weighing upon the print newspaper industry, as advertisers now get low-cost avenues through which they can reach their target audience more effectively.
-An alternative and stable source of revenue is the demand of the time to salvage the dwindling print newspaper industry.
+We believe that an alternative and a stable source of revenue is the demand of time to salvage the dwindling print newspaper industry.

 Let's have a look at what is happening in the publishing industry and how newspaper companies are adapting with the changing scenarios to keep themselves alive in the race for survival.